 DOC NYC PRO Day: The First-Time Filmmaker Wed, August 5 from 11am-3pm ET

 DOC NYC PRO presents a day of practical guidance for the first-time filmmaker, including panels on developing a story, building a team, finding a supportive professional community and securing funds and distribution.
-The daylong course will feature four first-time filmmakers who have successfully finished and released feature docs; filmmaker collectives that provide professional and peer networks to emerging filmmakers, as well as an interactive Q&A breakout session and social hour.
-You can buy an individual ticket at this link.
+The daylong course will feature first-time filmmakers who have successfully finished and released feature docs; filmmaker collectives that provide professional and peer networks to emerging filmmakers, as well as an interactive Q&A breakout session and social hour.

 Session One: 11-11:45 am ET

 In our first session, Multitude Film’s Anya Rous (Always in Season, Pray Away) moderates a conversation with Sian-Pierre Regis and Meredith Chin (Duty Free) and Jasmín López (Silent Beauty), about launching a first documentary production.
 The conversation will address the process of turning personal stories into a feature documentary narrative; identifying filmmaking partners to advance a creative vision; and securing the funds necessary to lock a finished film and bring it to market.

 Session Two: 12-12:45 pm ET